TarVK/Empirler/README.md

+Notice: this code is really bad, and I don't recommend anyone to use it.
+I am keeping this repository visible because I think it still was a cool project, but in hindsight all code is quite bad.

 # Empirler
 Empirler.js is an open-source library, written in JavaScript.
 It can be used to create your own markup language, and transpile it to a known language like HTML.
 It is designed to both be usable client and server side.
 To use the library server side you require node.js.